Sudan's military takes power in coup, arrests prime minister | Politics

 “The actions today are in stark opposition to the will of the Sudanese people and their aspirations for peace, liberty and justice,” Jean-Pierre said.

-The U.N. political mission to Sudan described the detentions of government officials as “unacceptable,” and the African Union called for them to be freed.
+U.N.
+Secretary-General Antonio Guterres “strongly condemns the ongoing military coup d'état in Khartoum and all actions that could jeopardize Sudan's political transition and stability,” said his spokesman, spokesman Stéphane Dujarric.

+Guterres also called for the release of the government officials, the spokesman said, as did the African Union.
 EU foreign affairs chief Joseph Borrell tweeted that he was following the events with the “utmost concern.”
+Michelle Bachelet, the U.N.
+High Commissioner for Human Rights, warned that Sudan could slip backward, urging the military to release the officials, withdraw from the streets and settle differences with civilians in the transitional government “through dialogue and negotiation.”
 Since al-Bashir, who remains in prison, was forced from power, Sudan has worked to slowly rid itself the international pariah status it held under the autocrat.
 The country was removed from the United States' state supporter of terror list in 2020, opening the door for badly needed foreign loans and investment.
 But Sudan's economy has struggled with the shock of a number economic reforms called for by international lending institutions.
 U.S. Sen. Chris Coons, a member of the Foreign Relations Committee and a close ally of President Joe Biden, warned in a tweet that the U.S. could cut aid to Sudan “if the authority of PM Hamdok & the full transitional government is not restored.”
-In recent weeks, there have been concerns that the military might be planning a take over, and in fact there was a failed coup attempt in September.
+In recent weeks, there have been concerns that the military might be planning a takeover, and in fact there was a failed coup attempt in September.
 Tensions only rose from there, as the country fractured along old lines, with more conservative Islamists who want a military government pitted against those who toppled al-Bashir in protests.
-In recent days, both camps have taken to the street in demonstrations.
+In recent days, both camps have taken to the streets in demonstrations.

+As part of efforts to resolve the crisis, Jeffrey Feltman, the U.S. special envoy to the Horn of Africa, met with Sudanese officials over the weekend, and a senior Sudanese military official said he tried unsuccessfully during his visit to get the generals to stick to the agreed plan.

-The arrests began a few hours later, said the official, who spoke on condition of anonymity because he was not authorised to brief media.
+The arrests began a few hours later, said the official, who spoke on condition of anonymity because he was not authorized to brief media.

+In recent weeks, the military has been emboldened in its dispute with civilian leaders by the support of tribal protesters, who blocked the country's main Red Sea port for weeks.
+The most two senior military officials, Burhan and his deputy Gen. Mohammed Hamdan Dagalo, also have close ties with Egypt and the wealthy Gulf nations of Saudi Arabia and the United Arab Emirates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)